TiGz/micronaut-graphql-arango-payments/GAGA.md

 The service method will write to both the **payment_request** collection and then the **mutation_log** collection but it will do it atomically in a transaction and will rollback if either is unsuccessful.
 In this way we can build solid and reliable event based services not normally associated with non-relational databases.

 ### Summary
-In this article we have shown how a new gateway based architecture could leverage the power of GraphQL while retaining high levels of query performance and how it would support both rapid appication development in the intial phase of a project while also providing the flexibility to mature into a microservices based CQRS style system without impacting the clients too much.
+In this article we have shown how a new gateway based architecture could leverage the power of GraphQL while retaining high levels of query performance and how it would support both rapid application development in the initial phase of a project while also providing the flexibility to mature into a micro-services based CQRS style system without impacting the clients too much.

 ### Example Github Repo
 This is a POC project that shows the initial deployment architecture in action in an imagined payments platform: [https://github.com/TiGz/micronaut-graphql-arango-payments](https://github.com/TiGz/micronaut-graphql-arango-payments)